 Carbohydrates For Muscle Growth

-Carbohydrates are not just your muscles’ go-to choice; they are also an integral part of muscle growth.
-Glucose, which is the body’s preferred energy source, is made up of carbohydrates.
-Your muscles use this fuel for everything from moving to contract.
+Carbohydrates are not just your muscles’ go-to choice but also an integral part of muscle growth.
+Glucose, the body’s preferred energy source, is made up of carbohydrates.
+Your muscles use this fuel for everything from moving to contracting.